KonstantinBelenko/PoopifyTelegram/README.md

 # 💩 Poopify Telegram Bot
-Poopify telegram bot is just a little silly side project of mine that I dedicated for me and my girlfriend.
+Poopify telegram bot is just a little silly side project of mine that I dedicated for me and my girlfriend. <br/>
+The premise is to communicate with your friends by sending the "poop" message to your friends thorugh the bot, and receiving their emoji reactions afterwards.

 # ⚡️ How to install / run
 **0. Download this library and cd into the library folder**